-The man responsible for bringing this imagined world to life is Jordan Weisman, an American game designer, author and entrepreneur who looks set to bring the Shadowrun to the forefront yet again.
-Along with his talented team at Harebrained Schemes, the studio were able to amass a record amount of funding through Kickstarter to produce Shadowrun Returns, a sequel twenty-years in the making.
+The man responsible for bringing this imagined world to life is Jordan Weisman, an American game designer, author, and entrepreneur who looks set to bring the Shadowrun to the forefront yet again.
+Along with his talented team at Harebrained Schemes, the studio was able to amass a record amount of funding through Kickstarter to produce Shadowrun Returns, a sequel twenty years in the making.

-Jordan was gracious enough to set aside some time out of his busy work schedule to chat with us on the Shadowrun franchise; and the evolution of the brand over the many years, his feelings on Kickstarter and its after effects, as well as what fans can expect in Shadowrun Returns.
+Jordan was gracious enough to set aside some time out of his busy work schedule to chat with us about the Shadowrun franchise; the evolution of the brand over the many years, his feelings on Kickstarter, and its after-effect, as well as what fans can expect in Shadowrun Returns.
 He’s very open and candid when talking about what is very much his livelihood, so take a moment and plunge into the world of Jordan Weisman and Shadowrun.

-Along the line soon after release; because it became popular very quickly in the RPG circles, there was an SNES and Sega Genesis computer RPGs that were done under license which members of my team helped work on, and myself; and those were critically very well received, and then it laid dorment for awhile.
+Along the line soon after release; because it became popular very quickly in the RPG circles, there were SNES and Sega Genesis computer RPGs that were done under a license which members of my team helped work on, and; and those were critically very well received, and then it laid dormant for a while.

 When I started FASA Interactive, we started working on a Shadowrun game that never really saw the light of day.
 When Microsoft acquired the company, that project got put on hold and then years later Microsoft did; what started out to be a big RPG with a lot of first-person shooter components, and ended up just a first-person shooter, and that brings us up to today.

 Hangie: Touching on the SNES version of Shadowrun.
 That for me is probably the defining Shadowrun experience in terms of putting together a video game component that’s cyber-punk, very RPG, but very different for its time.